- Quick links

 - HEC Foundation

 Peter Ebbes holds a Ph.D. in economics and marketing from the University of Groningen (Netherlands).

 His research focuses on understanding aspects of consumer behavior through data sources now commonly collected by many companies.
 In his research he develops novel statistical methods to accommodate the increasing complexity of the consumer marketplace and the growing richness of available data sources.
 Insights from his studies help to improve marketing decision making, particularly concerning segmentation, targeting, and pricing activities.

-His teaching interests include marketing research and analytics, marketing models, and business statistics.
+His teaching interests include marketing research and analytics, marketing models, and business analytics.
 Prior to joining HEC Paris in 2012, he taught at the Ohio State University and Penn State University.

-"Sampling Designs for Recovering Local and Global Characteristics of Social Networks", Forthcoming, International Journal of Research in Marketing, (in coll. with Z. HUANG, A. RANGASWAMY).
+"Sampling Designs for Recovering Local and Global Characteristics of Social Networks", International Journal of Research in Marketing, September 2016, vol. 33, n° 3, pp. 578-599 (in coll. with Z. HUANG, A. RANGASWAMY).

 "Attribute-Level Heterogeneity", Management Science, April 2015, vol. 61, n° 4, pp. 885-897 (in coll. with J. LIECHTY, R. GREWAL).

 "The Chief Marketing Officer Matters!", Journal of Marketing, May 2015, vol. 79, n° 3, pp. 1-22 (in coll. with F. GERMANN, R. GREWAL).